mouradof/instamint/sprintReview.md

 - **Challenges:**
   - Having no real back-end experience, my challenge was to implement a back-end feature from A to Z.
 - **Blockages:**
-  - Make the backEnd - frontEnd connection, install and understand how the project works properly
+  - Make the BackEnd - FrontEnd connection, install and understand how the project works properly
   - I had problems with NextJs

 ## Feedback and Discussion

 - **General Discussion on Achievements and Challenges**
-  - Participants will discuss potential solutions to the encountered blockages, particularly regarding How micro-service works and its subtleties
+  - Participants will discuss potential solutions to the encountered blockages, particularly regarding how micro-service works and its subtleties.

 ## Action Plan